Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Method

-\paragraph{Conditional Gaussian for sufficient support.} A straightforward design for source would be a deterministic mapping, $p_\phi(X_0 | C) = \delta(X_0 - \mu_\phi(C))$ (i.e., $x_0 = g_\phi(c)$).
+While a learnable conditional source can reduce velocity ambiguity, careful design is required. \paragraph{Conditional Gaussian for sufficient support.} A straightforward source design is a deterministic mapping, $p_\phi(X_0 \mid C) = \delta(X_0 - \mu_\phi(C))$.
 However, this choice severely restricts the support\footnote{The support of a random variable $X$ is defined as the smallest closed set $S \subseteq \mathbb{R}^d$ such that $\mathbb{P}(X \in S) = 1$.} of the source $X_0$.
-As established by \citet{lee2025there}, an overly concentrated source (i.e., insufficient source support) causes path entanglement and degrades flow matching performance.
+As established by \cite{lee2025there}, an overly concentrated source causes path entanglement and degrades flow matching performance.
 We empirically demonstrate this failure mode for deterministic conditional sources in toy experiments (Fig.~\ref{fig:toy2d} (B)), where the flow model fails to recover the distribution of $X_1$.
-To address this problem, we model the generator as a conditional Gaussian distribution:
+To address this, we instantiate $p_\phi(X_0 \mid C)$ as a conditional Gaussian: which provides full support when $\sigma^2_\phi(C)>0$ and allows reparameterizable sampling~\cite{kingma2022autoencodingvariationalbayes}.